Overview

 Current Implementation

-command allows the students to see all their course requirements and also check if the modules they have
+The displayreq command allows the students to see all their course requirements and also check if the modules they have

 As there are many different kinds of course requirements that can be found in NUS, it is difficult to iron down the common characteristic they all share.
 This can be seen in the examples found below: